BiBiServ/bibigrid/docs/README.md

 # Getting Started
 Starting a cluster requires a valid configuration file and credentials.
 Following are the necessary steps with detailed information for each cloud provider.
-For an up-to-date user tutorial take a look at the [de.NBI Wiki](https://cloud.denbi.de/wiki/Tutorials/BiBiGrid/).
+For an up-to-date user Setup-Tutorial take a look at the [de.NBI Wiki](https://cloud.denbi.de/wiki/Tutorials/BiBiGrid/).

 ## Setting up credentials
 For communication with the cloud provider API, credentials have to be setup.